-Member States shall ensure that COVID-19 is kept at the forefront of national healthcare policies and adopt adequate health policies to better respond to the challenges of future health crises.
+Member States shall ensure that Covid-19 is kept at the forefront of national healthcare policies.

 The advent of new vaccines and antiviral treatments against COVID-19 has led to a decrease in the number of cases and deaths from COVID-19.
 As such, national governments have ceased to continue addressing the risks related to the Covid-19 pandemic, contributing to a low perception of Covid-19 real risks, especially, for high-risk populations, which lack access to COVID-19 data.